 With the rise of the digital age, you can encourage employees to use video conferencing or other alternatives to minimise travel.
 Another option is to incentivise walking, cycling or public transportation for meetings so your employees can not only reduce the office’s carbon footprint but theirs as well.

-In 2020, prepare your meeting room because there are a lot of environmentally-friendly discussions you need to cover.
+Prepare your meeting room because there are lots of environmentally-friendly discussions to cover.
 There’s no time to waste as you prioritise people and our planet in your new business plans.